Yves Saint Laurent, Classicism And Transgression.

 In 2004, he was the commissioner of Sylvie Vartan, Fashion Review, devoted to the singerâ€™s stage costumes.
 In 2007, he mounted the exhibition Gallierock, Jean-Charles de Castelbajac, on the occasion of which the designer took over the museum for the fortieth anniversary of the creation of his label.
 In 2011, as part of the exhibitions â€œGalliera Off-Siteâ€, he and Olivier Saillard were co-commissioners for Madame GrÃ¨s, Fashion Design at Work at the Bourdelle Museum, from March through July, and The 18th Century in Contemporary Fashion at the Grand Trianon Museum, on the grounds of Versailles, from July through September.

 In addition to his projects at Galliera, Laurent Cotta has been regularly lecturing at lâ€™Ã‰cole du Louvre since 2004, and in 2010 was responsible for a series of courses devoted to the history of contemporary fashion.
 At the same time, he gives lectures on Yves Saint Laurent at the Institut FranÃ§ais de la Mode [French Fashion Institute].
 Laurent Cotta also contributes to print media and particularly with Nippon Vogue.
-He has of late been working with the Franco-German television channel Arte, participating recently on two documentaries which are scheduled for broadcast in 2011: The History of Pants and the Mini-Skirt and The Mini-Skirt.If you love Soul Of Miami, please consider leaving a testimonial.
+He has of late been working with the Franco-German television channel Arte, participating recently on two documentaries which are scheduled for broadcast in 2011: The History of Pants and the Mini-Skirt and The Mini-Skirt.Thank you for using Soul Of Miami!